YannPares/moviehub/Project/README.md

 ### Run on your local machine

 > ### Prerequisite
-> You should install [Mongo DB](https://docs.mongodb.com/manual/installation), [npm and node.js](https://www.npmjs.com/get-npm) on your local machine.
+> You should install [Mongo DB](https://docs.mongodb.com/manual/installation), [pnpm and node.js](https://www.pnpmjs.com/get-pnpm) on your local machine.

 After cloning the project, first you need to run below commands on your terminal to activate your local Mongo DB: